 - An expression x.y may either be a reference to the name y in the module x, or the field y in the record x.
 Modules and values occupy the same name space, so this is disambiguated by the type of x. - A type ascription (exp: type) cannot appear as an array index, as it conflicts with the syntax for slicing. - In f [x], there is am ambiguity between indexing the array f at position x, or calling the function f with the singleton array x.
-We resolve this the following way: - If there is a space between f and the opening bracket, it is treated as a function application. - Otherwise, it is an array index operation. - An expression (-x) is parsed as the variable x negated and enclosed in parentheses, rather than an operator section partially applying the infix operator -. - The following table describes the precedence and associativity of infix operators.
+We resolve this the following way: - If there is a space between f and the opening bracket, it is treated as a function application. - Otherwise, it is an array index operation. - An expression (-x) is parsed as the variable x negated and enclosed in parentheses, rather than an operator section partially applying the infix operator -. - Function application and prefix operators bind more tightly than any infix operator.
+Note that the only prefix operators are ! and -, and more cannot be defined. - The following table describes the precedence and associativity of infix operators.
 All operators in the same row have the same precedence.
 The rows are listed in increasing order of precedence.
 Note that not all operators listed here are used in expressions; nevertheless, they are still used for resolving ambiguities.